HerlanderAlmeida/NEATJ/README.md

 </h1>
 </br>
 <body>
-	An implementation of NEAT in Java
+	An implementation of NEAT in Java.
+	Generally inspired by the <a href="https://github.com/hav4ik/tinyai">tinyai</a> repository.
 </body>